Tudela National Comprehensive High School: School history

-The next school year provoked the complaints of the private sectarian high schools in the municipality, namely, San Isidro Academy and Northwestern Mindanao Christian Colleges.
-There was an obvious decline in the number of their students of the said school because some there students transferred to the newly established public high school.
-It was notable that student population of Tudela National Comprehensive High School reached Four Hundred Twenty-two (422) in the first to third year levels during that school year.
-In School Year 1995–1996, a surprising enrolment of Four Hundred Seventy-one was reached with the complete secondary year levels, which greatly paved the way to the considerable decrease of student population of the neighboring private high schools not only in the Municipality of Tudela but also in the neighboring municipalities as well.
+The next school year provoked the complaints of the private sectarian high schools in the municipality, San Isidro Academy and Northwestern Mindanao Christian Colleges.
+There was an obvious decline in the number of their students of the said school because some students transferred to the newly established public high school.
+The student population of Tudela National Comprehensive High School reached 422 in the first to third year levels during that school year.
+In school year 1995–1996, a surprising enrolment of 471 was reached with the complete secondary year levels, which greatly paved the way to the considerable decrease of student population of the neighboring private high schools, not only in the Municipality of Tudela but also in the neighboring municipalities as well.
 Apparently, the erection of four classrooms at the new proposed school site at Barangay Basirang, one was made of concrete and two were made of amacan, funded by Senator Gloria Macapagal Arroyo and the Local Government Unit, had beckoned more new students and transferees from other schools to enroll.
 The classrooms in the first location were occupied by the second, third and fourth year students while the classrooms in the new school site were occupied by the first year students.
 The two locations were approximately one and a half kilometers apart from each other.
 As a result, different forms of protest were amplified and aired by private high schools about the legality of the establishment of Tudela National High School.

-In February 1996, Republic Act No. 8013 was received stating therein the approval of the House Bill No. 14368 in May 1995.
-The said act further stated to convert the name Tudela National High School to Tudela National Comprehensive High School, which was an independent school from Kolambutan Bajo National High School, an older existing public high school situated in the hinterland of Tudela, twelve kilometers away from the National Highway.
+In February 1996, Republic Act No. 8013 was received stating therein the approval of House Bill No. 14368 in May 1995.
+The act further stated to convert the name Tudela National High School to Tudela National Comprehensive High School, which was an independent school from Kolambutan Bajo National High School, an older existing public high school situated in the hinterland of Tudela, twelve kilometers away from the National Highway.
 This paved the way to the subsequent inflow of teacher items.
 Fourteen nearly created teacher items were given.
 The nine pioneer teachers were absorbed first into permanent status.
 Later, three additional teacher items were added and another two items followed and were occupied in the next school year.
 The first fourteen teacher items were then completely occupied.